Retinal Specialists in Brisbane, Booval, Aspley & Wynnum

 Central Serous Chorioretinopathy

 In most cases, central serous chorioretinopathy resolves on its own.
-Other cases that do not clear up by themselves or that cause significant vision loss can be treated with oral medications, laser treatment or photodynamic therapy.
+Other cases that do not clear up by themselves or that cause significant vision loss can be treated with laser treatment or photodynamic therapy.

 Retinal Vascular Disease

-Retinal vascular disease refers to problems with the tiny blood vessels in the retina.
+Retinal vascular disease refers to problems with blood vessels in the retina and macula.
 When blood flow to or from the retina is compromised, it can lead to visual impairment and vision loss.
-Treatment for retinal vascular disease is tailored to the specific problem and its severity.
+Examples of retinal vascular disease include:

 Diabetic Eye Disease

 People with diabetes are at a higher risk of developing certain eye diseases, including diabetic retinopathy, diabetic macular edema, glaucoma and cataracts.
 The team at The Eye Health Centre encourages anyone with diabetes to stay on top of their ocular health with routine eye examinations.

 If you are experiencing symptoms that suggest something is wrong with your retina, our doctors are here to help.
 Request a consultation with us by calling or emailing us today.